Last Updated: December 15, 2024

 The baseline in Microsoft Project serves as a foundational reference point for project management.
 It measures, analyzes, and tracks project performance, detects variances, facilitates communication, guides decision-making, and provides valuable insights throughout the project's life cycle.

-In this Activity, we entered baseline values to validate primary constraints when we plan our project.
-We did not review the baseline; Activity 12 is all about saving and using the baseline.
+In this Activity, we entered baseline values to validate primary constraints when as began initiating our project.
+We did not review the baseline in detail; Activity 12 is all about saving and using the baseline.
 In the figure below:

 A - Duration Variance (current duration - baseline duration).